damianhakert/damianhakert.github.io/source/_posts/2015-06-22-gitlab-7-12-released.markdown

 assigning a job to a certain runner.
 We hope the new format combines the freedom of Jenkins with the user friendliness of Travis CI.

+### Migrating

+Upon upgrading to GitLab 7.12, your CI job scripts will be converted automatically into an example `.gitlab-ci.yml` file, which you can view and download in the project page in GitLab CI.

+On a push that triggers a build, GitLab sends a long the `.gitlab-ci.yml` file from the root of the repository.
+If this is not present, GitLab CI will make use of the generated example script.
+This means your projects that are not updated should work fine.
+However, we do recommend that you add the `.gitlab-ci.yml` file to the root of your repository as soon as possible.

+Note that you must also do this for long-running branches, in case you want to make any specific changes to those.

 ## Secret Variables for runner (CI)